Dana94/2019-website/blog/2019-08-17-git-commands-i-currently-use.md

 `git branch`

 Displays a list of the branches in your repo.
-The branch with an asterisk next to it is the one you are currently working in.
+The branch with an asterisk is the one you are currently working in.

 ```shell
 ~/git-example (master)